 - お O (as o in Polar)

-In summary, Japanese, while it may look like quite a challenge to learn even for experienced language learners, it has a lot of potential thanks to its simplicity in a certain way when it comes to grammar and pronunciation, its sudden complexity with its writing system might make it look a lot more complicated than it actually is.
-So if you would like to learn Japanese.
-If you try the correct way and prepare beforehand you might get surprised at how Japanese is easy instead of what is normally thought.
+In summary, while Japanese may look like quite a challenge to learn even for experienced language learners, it has a lot of potential thanks to its simplicity in a certain way when it comes to grammar and pronunciation, its sudden complexity with its writing system may make it look a lot more complicated than it actually is.